BasilAboSaleem/education-platform-nodejs/README.md

 ## 🛠️ Tech Stack

 - **Backend**: Node.js, Express
 - **Database**: MongoDB with Mongoose
 - **Templating Engine**: EJS
 - **File Uploads**: Cloudinary
 - **UI**: Bootstrap, Admin Templates

 ## 📌 Project Status

 ✅ About 85% of the core features are complete
 🔧 **Recent Updates**:
   - Fixed issues with course enrollment and payment processing
   - Improved user flow for student course enrollment (both free and paid courses)
   - Enhanced the admin dashboard for better management of courses and users
   - Fixed bugs related to course payment redirection
   - **New Page**: Added a "Student Enrollment" page in the teacher dashboard to manage student enrollments
   - **New Page**: Added an "Enrollment Details" page to manage student enrollment information for teachers
   - **New Section**: Implemented the complete **Payment Report** section in the admin dashboard, with all subpages and detailed tabs
-  - **New Feature**: Added a complete **Notification System** for admin, teacher, and student dashboards, with support for automatic and manual notifications based on actions across the platform.
+  - **New Feature**: Added a complete **Notification System** for admin, teacher, and student dashboards, with support for automatic and manual notifications based on actions across the platform
+  - **New Feature**: **Profile Pages for All Users** with ability to edit key personal information including name, email, password, phone number, address, and profile picture

 🔧 Remaining: enrollment features, visitor page backend, and additional enhancements